Tell me more ×

 A quick test in a management studio window shows that when SET ARITHABORT OFF is turned on and the query is run that the performance problem recurs so that is apparently case closed.
 Indeed this seems to be the troubleshooting methodology used in the Gregg Stark link.

-However that ignores the fact that with that option set you will end up getting the exact same bad plan from the cache.
-Even if you are logged in as a different user than the application connection uses.
+However that ignores the fact that with that option set you can end up getting the exact same bad plan from the cache.

 I tested this by executing a test query first from a web application then from management studio with SET ARITHABORT OFF and could see the usecounts going up from the below query.